3t13nn3/-S3-Form-Detection-on-PPM-Images/README.md

 Lauch the binary as ```./Exe Media/myPicture.ppm``` and wait until the image appear.

-Click on the image and you will be able to selection the feature you want.
+Click on the image and you will be able to select the feature you want.

 ### Exemple of Execution